July 31, 2020

 Healthcare: The evolving role of nurses is a natural case study.
 Historically, nurses did a lot of low-level, “cleanup” tasks.
 Over time, their potential as partners to doctors was recognized.
 In many practices, nurses are trained to perform high level tasks, including a variety of complex procedures and even initial diagnostic assessments.

-Learning new skills keeps employees more engaged at the workplace.
-As a result, employers gain reduced staff absenteeism and a lower turnover rate.
+Learning new skills keeps engaged employees at the workplace.
+As a result, employers gain reduced staff absenteeism and a lower employee turnover rate.
+It promotes employee retention

 Promotions from within offer employees a chance to see a long-term future with the same organization for a feeling of greater job security.
 Employers get people who perform better at a lower cost (the finding and training of outside hires is quite costly to organizations).